marcoslebron/nuxt-blog/contents/en/blog/vue-async-components.md

   When you have large applications it is necessary to optimize our code base so that it divides our code into parts and these parts are required when the browser needs them.
 ---

-## Utilizando componentes asíncronos en vuejs
+## Making use of async components in vuejs

 When you have large applications it is necessary to optimize our code base so that it divides our code into parts and these parts are required when the browser needs them.
 What vue does in this case is to keep a copy of the component in cache and use it as many times as necessary from this source, thus maintaining the previous state of the component.